Contact Us

 The first list to look at is the Analytics portlet.
 This will be useful for a variety of things.
 From the setup popup, you can see a lot of different types of already preset analytics in here:

-Want an in-depth tutorial on how to setup a KPI scorecard on your NetSuite dashboard?
-Check out this article on How to Add a "Time to Fulfill" KPI to the NetSuite Dashboard that my teammate Grant wrote in March of 2025, where he outlines how he setup a KPI scorecard for one of our clients, step-by-step!
+Want an in-depth tutorial on how to set up a KPI scorecard on your NetSuite dashboard?
+Check out this article on How to Add a "Time to Fulfill" KPI to the NetSuite Dashboard that my teammate Grant wrote in March of 2025, where he outlines how he set up a KPI scorecard for one of our clients, step-by-step!

 Another portlet available to you is Lists.
 If you drag and drop it onto your dashboard and then click into the portlet settings, you can see this is an easy way to list any specific list you may want.

-This portlet is good if you find yourself looking at the same list information daily; you can display it right on the dashboard instead of having to navigate it every time.
+This portlet is good if you find yourself looking at the same list of information daily; you can display it right on the dashboard instead of having to navigate it every time.

 A trend graph portlet is excellent for decision-makers to see how their business has been trending over the past year, the last quarter, or any other desired period.
 If you go into the portlet settings, you can see that there are many data and display settings to help you create a graph to visualize your data trends.
 You can adjust the settings to visualize different data types and change the time frame to only show data from the period you want to evaluate.